-American Airlines' bankruptcy to any loan or credit loss suffered elsewhere in the bank, 355 as would be appropriate if the SCP were a hedge.
-Ina Drew told the Subcommittee that the SCP's credit protection did not serve as an offset for any bank loan losses involving American Airlines.
-356 The CIO's Chief Risk Officer, Irvin Goldman, also told the Subcommittee that the CIO's own \$350 billion Available-for-Sale portfolio did not have single-name credit exposure, 357 would not have sustained losses from any individual corporate bankruptcy, and so was not using the SCP's 2011 trading strategy as a hedge.
+credit protection did not serve as an offset for any bank loan losses involving American Airlines.
+The CIO's Chief Risk Officer, Irvin Goldman, also told the Subcommittee that the CIO's own \$350 billion Available-for-Sale portfolio did not have single-name credit exposure, would not have sustained losses from any individual corporate bankruptcy, and so was not using the SCP's 2011 trading strategy as a hedge.